-- Completion of 56 semester hours, including core content course work in physical education/exercise and wellness (the candidate should meet directly with the advisor to determine appropriate content course work that is to be completed before formal admittance); - 2.
-A 2.50 GPA within the area of concentration; - 3.
-Proficiency in written English, met in one of the following ways: (a) GPA of 3.0 in ENG 101 and 102 (or equivalent) or (b) successful completion of a writing tutorial assigned by the Education unit; and - 4.
-Formal application to the East Education program, including two letters of recommendation and current résumé; the résumé and letters should outline the candidate's experiences with children and/or their families and show proficiency in the content (i.e., physical education).
+- completion of 56 semester hours, including core content course work in physical education/exercise and wellness (the candidate should meet directly with the advisor to determine appropriate content course work that is to be completed before formal admittance); - 2. an overall 2.50 GPA within the area of concentration;

+- proficiency in written English, met in one of the following ways: (a) GPA of 3.00 in ENG 101 and 102 (or equivalent) or (b) successful completion of a writing tutorial assigned by the Education unit; and - 4. formal application to the Polytechnic Education program, including two letters of recommendation and current résumé; the résumé and letters should outline the candidate's experiences with children and/or their families and show proficiency in the content (i.e., physical education).

 Advising Information.
 Students interested in the physical education program are advised through the Education unit.
-Specific program requirements are under revision; students interested in the program should contact the East Education Office at East campus to make an appointment with an advisor.
+Students interested in the program should contact the Polytechnic Education Office to make an appointment with an advisor.
 Advising is required at the time a student seeks formal admission into the methods course sequence (approximately the junior year).
 However, students are encouraged to seek advising from Education as soon as they decide to pursue the physical education certification program.

-For the latest information about application, admissions, program requirements, and courses, access the Web site at www.east.asu.edu/ecollege/elementaryed, or call the East campus Teacher Education Office at 480/727-1103 or the prospective student advisor at 480/727-1745.
+For the latest information about application, admissions, program requirements, and courses, access the Web site at www.poly.asu.edu/ecollege/education, or call the Polytechnic campus Teacher Education Office at 480/727-1103 or the prospective student advisor at 480/727-1745.